top of page

 How I Became an Ayurveda Doctor

-Becoming an Ayurveda Doctor wasn’t an ambition of mine, but by good fortune and ‘digging one's well’ of following my passion, I turned around years later and saw that my adult life had led me there by itself.
+Becoming an Ayurveda Doctor wasn’t an ambition of mine, but by good fortune and ‘digging one well’ of following my passion, I turned around years later and saw that my adult life had led me there, by itself.
 In 2017, the degree was conferred on me by the National Ayurveda Medical Association, culminating some 35 years of study.

-Of course, I had to learn business skills along the way, such as contract writing for engaging with seminar sponsors, heart-centred marketing for filling events, client satisfaction skills for ensuring enduring relationships and delegating tasks where my skills are weak, such as administration, accounting, social media, etc.
+Of course, I had to learn many new skills along the way, such as contract writing for engaging with seminar sponsors, heart-centred marketing for filling events, client satisfaction skills for ensuring enduring relationships and delegating tasks where my skills are weak, such as administration, accounting, social media, etc.

-Ayurveda is the ancient Science of all of Life, which has been practiced in India for over 10,000+ years and written down for an estimated 5,000 years.
+Ayurveda is the ancient science of life, which has been practiced in India for over 10,000 years, and written down for an estimated 5,000 years.
 Ayurveda is the oldest recorded healing science still existing today and connects to yoga philosophy and the harmonization of body, mind, and consciousness.

 After living and learning in Paris from age 17-20, I returned home to Vancouver.
 My son was born in 1967 and my daughter in 1973, shifting my focus of attention to their childhood needs.
 Following a genetic pattern and not having stress-management skills, I developed hormonally-related migraine headaches.
 The debilitation led me to search for effective solutions.

-By the 1970s, I had begun my studies in natural healing, eventually becoming a self-taught herbalist and nutritionist, mainly out of the necessity of raising my two children.
+By the 1970s, I had begun my studies in natural healing, eventually becoming a self-taught herbalist and nutritionist, mainly out of the necessity of raising my two children and developing an aversion to pharmaceutical ‘solutions’ as the only options.
 Later, I enrolled in Polarity Therapy training, a hands-on healing science based on ancient Ayurveda, completely unknown to me at the time.

-Soon after graduating, I began offering healing sessions professionally in my home office in Vancouver, BC and found that somehow my weekend teaching seminars were always filled.
+Soon after graduating, I began offering hands-on healing sessions professionally in my home office in Vancouver, B.C. and found that somehow my weekend teaching seminars were always filled.
 At that time, the phone was the medium of communication, long before the internet of today.

-Polarity Therapy practice led me to develop a keen interest in its parent science of Ayurveda, the world’s oldest holistic health science.
+Polarity Therapy practice led me to develop a keen interest in its parent science of Ayurveda, the world’s oldest holistic health tradition.
 I was at a time of needing to heal two failed relationships with the fathers of my son and daughter and gain deeper insights into forgiveness of all wrongs, real and imagined.
-It was a time to introspect and discover All is within the inner stillness.
+It was a time to introspect and discover that all is within the inner stillness.

 I needed to apply the knowledge of chakras, meridians and marma points (Ayurveda vital life points) with breath awareness and postural alignment, to develop a deeper emotional intelligence about life as a gift, and that purpose relates to service.

-It was a time of an entirely new discovery of anatomy and physiology, from what I’d learned from my study of Western health sciences and took me into what I came to call the Invisible Anatomy™ of the inner spiritual journey.
+It was a time of an entire discovery of anatomy and physiology, from what I’d learned from my study of Western health sciences and took me into what I came to call the Invisible Anatomy™ of the inner spiritual journey.

 At last, I had insights into rising above old karmas and co-creating or re-birthing a new self-identification.
-The creation of five elements was unfolding its truths.
+The inner and outer creation of five elements of ether, air, fire, water and earth, was unfolding its truths, as it had for countless generations before me.

 As the learning progressed, so did the depth of commitment and inner calm.
 I saw that healing techniques are ancient, and even today we’re able to revive the hidden secrets of Ayurveda, still available to the seeker.
-Then later with the time and grace of the guru, I somehow became a memory keeper, too.
+Then later with the time and grace of the guru, I somehow became a ‘memory keeper’ of timeless knowledge, too.

-Over the next forty years or so, based on continuous clinical dedication and ongoing study, I became blessed to innovate healing techniques into an evolution called by my teacher, Dr. Lad, ‘Turiya Therapy’, meaning the transcendent state of self-realization, existing within everyone, and allowed to express in the stillness of body and mind.
+Over the next forty years or so, based on continuous clinical dedication and ongoing study, I became blessed to innovate healing techniques into an evolution called by my teacher, Doctor.
+Lad, ‘Turiya Therapy’, meaning the transcendent state of self-realization, existing within everyone, allowing evolutions of consciousness within the stillness of body and mind.

 Earlier Adult Life

 Fluency in French opened professional doors in teaching, broadcasting, and government service.
-I became a French teacher, Public Affairs broadcaster, and Administrator to help support myself as a single mother of two growing children, especially as they came to school age.
+I became a French teacher, public affairs broadcaster, and administrator to help support myself as a single mother with two growing children, especially as they came to school age.

 From my teens, I experienced debilitating migraine headaches, and finally in my twenties began researching the possible causes of the intense pain.
 Allopathic medicine could neither explain nor treat my condition effectively.
 Drugs prescribed not only did not work but also had intolerable side effects.

 Many people come to natural therapy only after modern methods fail.
-I discovered the side effects must be corrected before the now long-standing problem can be rectified.
+I discovered the side effects must be corrected before the now long-standing problem could be rectified.
 I realized that natural healing is slow but effective.
-It took years to understand my psycho-physiology from a classical perspective.
+It took many years to understand my psychophysiology from a classical perspective.

 I came to feel that education and understanding held the answers to my search.
-Now, individual consultations, group seminars, and the new online programs empower people to access ancient principles of wellness from Ayurveda for daily living, at home.
+Now, individual consultations, group seminars, and the new online programs empower people to access ancient principles of wellness from Ayurveda for daily living, at home in one’s environment.

 The discovery that Ayurveda is for all humanity, not just one nation or group, changed my life perspective.
-Though it is a very sophisticated and subtle science, simple and effective ways of self-healing can be easily applied in our modern stressful lives.
+Though it is a very sophisticated and subtle science, simple and effective ways of self-healing can be easily applied in our modern, now stressful lives.

-Ayurvedic dietetic science revealed itself through my principal teacher, Dr. Lad, as most logical, beyond fads, and has stood the test of time.
+Ayurveda dietetic science revealed itself through my principal teacher, Doctor.
+Lad, as most logical, beyond fads, and has stood the test of time.
 The basic, simple pharmacological principles of the ‘Shad Rasa’ or Six Taste Science of the effects of sweet, sour, salty, bitter, pungent, and astringent flavours unfolded through day-to-day experience.

-This universal and inclusive concept was much beyond the isolated science of vitamins and minerals I had learned prior.
+This universal and inclusive concept was much beyond the isolated sciences of vitamins and minerals I had learned prior.
 I began to understand that for satisfying nutrition towards healthy living, all six tastes are needed daily, adjusted seasonally, in taken in suitable combinations and permutations for everyone.
+Freshly prepared foods impart prana, the life force itself, while de-natured items impart less or no prana to the person.

 Prevention is of course more cost-effective than treatment.
-Ayurveda looks at each person as unique and helps us to understand imbalances and learn to restore our own innate constitutional balance.
+Ayurveda looks at each person as unique and helps us to understand imbalances and learn to restore our innate constitutional balance, according to cellular wisdom and a natural momentum toward sustainability of life, individually and collectively.

 The works of Sondra Ray, Barbara Brennan, Randolph Stone, and Louise Hay conveyed insights into the mind/body direct relationship and brought an awareness of the subtle intimacy of cause and effect on our Light Body and the link between breath awareness and our psychobiology.
-The experience of wholeness, oneness, indivisibility and belonging to the unified field somehow came to me by grace.
+The experience of wholeness, oneness, indivisibility and belonging to the unified field somehow came to me by grace, much to my joy and reassurance.

 Psycho-emotional causes are not separate from the outward symptoms, but by careful consideration of individual misunderstandings behind the ‘evidence’, these subtle root influences are seen and realized.
 By addressing the symptoms and the root causes together, understanding becomes more comprehensive and more lasting healing is possible.”

-I felt one day I would continue Dr. Stone’s innovative, but incomplete, contribution to understanding the effects of Pranic energy on whole health.
-Dr. Stone did not include an in-depth understanding of Ayurvedic medicine, or its Sanskrit language of origin.
+I felt one day I would continue Doctor.
+Stone’s innovative, but incomplete, contribution to understanding the effects of Pranic energy on our whole health.
+Doctor.
+Stone did not include an in-depth understanding of Ayurveda medicine, or its Sanskrit language of origin.

 At last, in my thirties, the migraine syndrome became understood and managed; the study of the broader philosophies of Ayurveda began, as well as the Vedic culture of its origin, which emphasized that human and divine experiences are one and that as we achieve balance individually, we also arrive at more harmony with the divine, a state of unity and integration that feels natural.

-As time unfolded, I saw that the coming Light and Sound Therapies would surpass the technologies of today, to reduce harm and increase the efficacy of diagnostics and treatment.
+As time unfolded, I saw that the coming light and sound therapies would surpass the technologies of today, while reducing harm and increasing the efficacy of diagnostics and treatment.
 Light and sound are the two primordial essences of human existence, indeed existence.
+The healing arts of tomorrow are the very healing arts of history, now engaged in modern times for modern concerns.

 Turiya Therapy Development

 Touch therapy is one important bridge for re-establishing our mind-body relationships.
 Natural methods of breath awareness, stretching, dietary science, herbal supplements, meditation, massage, bodywork and Panchakarma (classical healing programs) are more gentle, free of side effects, and empowering to the individual to promote natural cleansing and rejuvenation.
-Most importantly perhaps, these time-honoured measures are effective in regaining one’s health.
+Most importantly perhaps, these time-honoured measures are most helpful in regaining one’s health, according to the law of cause and effect.

 Role of the National Ayurveda Medical Association (NAMA)

 Living in the San Jose, CA area in the nineties, the need became evident for a national organization to help transition Ayurveda from India to the United States.
-I was invited with four others to volunteer to come together and co-create the National Ayurveda Medical Association as a professional association to represent the interests of practitioners.
+I was invited with four others to volunteer to come together and co-create the National Ayurveda Medical Association as a professional association to represent the interests of practitioners and establish Ayurveda as a bona fide and complete medical system.

-My natural committee affinity at the time was the Standards of Practice.
-I advocated for equivalent to the Indian B.A.M.S. standards at the time, and still do at present, and espoused the need for international standards, now set by the Indian A.Y.U.S.H.
-Ministry some twenty years later.
+My natural committee affinity at the time was the standards of practice.
+I advocated for equivalent to the Indian B.A.M.S. standards, and still do at present, and espoused the need for international standards, now set by the Indian A.Y.U.S.H.
+Ministry some twenty+ years later.

 In 2017, I was encouraged to apply for grandfathering of the Ayurveda Doctor designation.
-With much help from Jolynne Flores, Membership Coordinator, I was able to qualify and today I continue to serve NAMA as a volunteer member from time to time.
+With much help from Jolynne Flores, Membership Coordinator, and Doctor.
+Ramkumar & Geetha Mohandas in India, I was able to qualify and continue to serve NAMA as a volunteer member, from time to time.

 Non-Profit Phase